 Why we advocate for shared ownership of 1-on-1s

-It’s critical for 1-on-1s to be co-created by both managers and their direct reports.
+1-on-1s must be co-created by both managers and their direct reports.
 There are a few reasons why:

 1-on-1s are beneficial for both the manager and the direct report.
-While many people assume that 1-on-1s are only for the direct report’s benefit, this couldn’t be further from the truth!
-Managers can find a lot of value in 1-on-1 meetings – from improving their skills as a leader to deepening their relationship with employees.
-This means that both sides have a responsibility to make the most of their time together.
+While many assume that 1-on-1s are only for the direct report’s benefit, this couldn’t be further from the truth!
+Managers can find much value in 1-on-1 meetings – from improving their leadership skills to deepening their relationships with employees.
+This means that both sides are responsible for making the most of their time together.

 1-on-1s are meant to be a two-way dialogue.
 Similarly, 1-on-1 conversations are only productive if they’re an open, two-way dialogue.
 This helps avoid the pitfall of just having a transactional update.
 That’s why the active participation and contributions of both manager and direct report are required.

 1-on-1s require time and attention.
-It takes more time and effort to develop an agenda beyond just a check-in.
+Developing an agenda beyond just a check-in takes more time and effort.
 While it requires more attention to create meaningful conversations, it’s well worth the effort.
 However, you don’t want to place all those responsibilities on one person, which is why it’s so important to encourage shared ownership.

 If your managers haven’t historically taken the shared ownership approach with their 1-on-1s, it may be challenging to know where to start.
-To help, we explain what the division of responsibilities could look like between the manager and direct report, and where they might overlap.
+To help, we explain the division of responsibilities between the manager and direct report and where they might overlap.

 The responsibility of managers